yurri87/Sortable/README.md

 	fallbackClass: "sortable-fallback",  // Class name for the cloned DOM Element when using forceFallback
 	fallbackOnBody: false,  // Appends the cloned DOM Element into the Document's Body
 	fallbackTolerance: 0, // Specify in pixels how far the mouse should move before it's considered as a drag.
+	fallbackAxis: undefined, // Limit movements to one axis ('x' or 'y').
+Requires forceFallback as it's not possible with the HTML5 DnD behaviour.

 	dragoverBubble: false,
 	removeCloneOnHide: true, // Remove the clone element when it is not showing, rather than just hiding it